 Artificial Intelligence (AI) is reshaping the competitive landscape across all sectors of the economy, bringing significant business and societal benefits as well as emerging risks to people.

-Recent research by the University of Queensland and KPMG shows that trust in AI is currently low in Australia.
+Research by the University of Queensland and KPMG shows that trust in AI is currently low in Australia.
 Concerns including privacy violations, unintended bias and inaccurate outcomes as well as recent high profile scandals have further reduced public trust in this technology.

 Trust underpins the acceptance and use of AI and requires a willingness to be vulnerable to AI systems, by sharing data or relying on automated AI decisions.
 This trust is built on positive expectations of the ability, humanity and integrity of the AI systems, and the people and organisations developing and deploying AI.